App activation and deactivation for Windows Phone 8

 The Closing event is raised when the user navigates backwards past the first page of an app.
 In this case, the app is terminated and no state is saved.
 In the Closing event handler, your app can save data that should persist across instances.
 There is a limit of 10 seconds for an app to complete all application and page navigation events.
 If this limit is exceeded, the application is terminated.
 For this reason, it is a good idea to save persistent state throughout the lifetime of the application and avoid having to do large amounts of file I/O in the Closing event handler.

-If your app is terminated by the operating system while it is in the tombstoned state, the Closing event will not be raised.
+If your app is terminated by the operating system while it is not in the foreground, the Closing event will not be raised.
+Your app can rely on receiving the Deactivated event, but not Closing.
 For this reason, you should perform all essential cleanup and state maintenance tasks in the Deactivated event handler.

 The following table is a brief summary of the events that occur during the application lifecycle and the actions that apps should take for each event.